Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "To what end?"
 Sean asked.

 "Iunno."
 Ava shrugged.
-“But what happens if they succeed?
+"But what happens if they succeed?
 What if the whole Middle East *did* descend into World War Three?
-Would the allies be able to just ignore that and keep throwing resources up into space?”
+Would the allies be able to just ignore that and keep throwing resources up into space?"

 "Not bloody likely…" Simon mused.
-“Where did you come up with a theory like that, anyway?”
+"Where did you come up with a theory like that, anyway?"

 "It’s… there’s kind of a *pattern*."
 Ava told him.
-“Adam and I… our first date was to a roller derby.
-He spotted somebody in the crowd he recognised from a murder investigation, and… there was somebody lurking outside with an assault rifle, and… Y’know, it was almost a mass shooting.”
+"Adam and I… our first date was to a roller derby.
+He spotted somebody in the crowd he recognised from a murder investigation, and… there was somebody lurking outside with an assault rifle, and… Y’know, it was almost a mass shooting."

 "You never mentioned this!"
 Sean gaped at her.

 "It’s how Dad got his injury.
 He was… the gunman got him in the back.
 But then years later, when we lost Sara… that guy moved the exact same way.
 Adam saw that instantly.
 And he was doing *something* in the Byron launchpad at Folctha..."

 She gritted her teeth and sighed, frowning.
 "It’s… I can almost put my thumb on it.
 It’s like a word on the tip of my tongue.
 I can *feel* that those two men really were connected, to each other and to San Diego, and to all this spending and the SOR… and to this." she tapped the picture of *Nasarpur* and *Zulfiquar*.
-“To that freighter and the nukes.
+"To that freighter and the nukes.
 It’s all part of the same thing, I know it is.
-This piece of the puzzle just *fits*.”
+This piece of the puzzle just *fits*."

 They considered the image again.

 "Bloody hell, duck."
 Sean said eventually, shivering.
-“If you were trying to talk me into coming with, you’ve done a shitty job.”
+"If you were trying to talk me into coming with, you’ve done a shitty job."

 "And given me a lot to think about."
 Simon added.
-“Where do we even *begin* investigating something like that?
-And if you’re right… there’s no way that the intelligence services aren’t involved.”
+"Where do we even *begin* investigating something like that?
+And if you’re right… there’s no way that the intelligence services aren’t involved."

 "What’s the alternative?"
 Ava asked.
-“I heard there’s an Icelandic choir gonna go do a concert tour around Dominion space.
-You want to go cover that instead?”
+"I heard there’s an Icelandic choir gonna go do a concert tour around Dominion space.
+You want to go cover that instead?"

 "That’d be the sensible thing to do."
 Simon suggested.

 "Fuck sensible."
 Ava grumbled.
-“Whatever this thing is, it killed my parents and ruined my life, and I’m not alone.
+"Whatever this thing is, it killed my parents and ruined my life, and I’m not alone.
 I wanna fight back.
-So hell yeah, I’m in.”
+So hell yeah, I’m in."

 Simon gave her a long, slow stare, then turned to Sean.
 "I like her." he declared.

 "Said you would."
 Sean agreed.

 Simon stood up.
 "Let me… let me plan this." he said.
-“I’m not quite sure where an investigation like this might start.
+"I’m not quite sure where an investigation like this might start.
 And no offense, Ava, but you being American is going to complicate matters if we just head straight for Saudi Arabia or wherever and start poking around.
 For the time being, fill out those forms I gave you and submit them.
 We can at least get your credentials sorted so that whatever we decide to do, we’re ready to do it.
-Okay?”
+Okay?"

 Ava and Sean nodded, and he stood.
 "Get some bags packed and ready to go, keep them by the front door or somewhere.
 I’ll be in touch."

 Sean let him out.

 "Are we crazy?" he asked, on returning.
-“I mean, are we *seriously* going to kick off our careers in journalism by going to the Middle East and chasing nukes?”
+"I mean, are we *seriously* going to kick off our careers in journalism by going to the Middle East and chasing nukes?"

 "I think Simon’s either crazy or desperate to take us along."
 Ava replied unconcernedly, stretching out on the couch.